Tylloxd/civ6-enhanced-adjacency-bonus-calc/tasks/tasks-prd-detailed-adjacency-preview.md

 - ✅ Analysis of official game files confirms our integration strategy is correct
 - ✅ We use the same entry points (`InterfaceModeTypes.DISTRICT_PLACEMENT`) as the native system
 - ✅ We calculate for all compatible tiles at once, just like the native adjacency bonus display
+- ✅ **REVERSE ADJACENCY CALCULATION WORKS**: Successfully detecting and calculating reverse bonuses
+- ⚠️ **NEW ISSUE**: Reverse bonuses showing on ALL adjacent tiles, not just suitable placement tiles
+- ⚠️ **NEW ISSUE**: Mod persists even when disabled in game options
 - We should leverage native functions like `CityManager.GetOperationTargets()` for plot detection
 - We should integrate with the existing `plotInfo.adjacent` visualization system